 A short flight gets us to Siem Reap where we visit the fortified city of Angkor Thom covering an area of 10 square km.
 Enclosed by a wall and wide moats; the city includes many of Angkor's most popular sights.
 We enter by the monumental South Gate over a causeway lined on either side by statues of demons and gods, each carrying a giant naga.
 Visit the Terraces of the Elephants and the Leper Kings; the ruined Baphuon, Royal Enclosure and Phimeanakas before continuing to the mysterious Bayon Temple.
 In this temple, one of the most popular and compelling in Angkor, we explore the galleries of beautifully preserved bas reliefs and ascend narrow stairs to reach the central sanctuary, where giant stone faces smiling enigmatically down from every angle.
 Next we visit Preah Khan temple built by King Jayavarman VII with towering enclosures and shoulder-hugging corridors in a jungle setting.
 Watch the sun set over the Cambodian countryside from the upper terraces of an ancient Angkorian temple.

-Overnight: Shinta Mani Club, Siem Reap (3 nights) (B, L)
+Overnight: Angkor Palace Resort, Siem Reap (3 nights) (B, L)

 Day 04: Siem Reap